 Your lease will state whether you can sub-let your property.
 Some leases allow sub-letting with our permission, whilst other leases do not permit sub-letting.

-If you are considering sub-letting your property, look at your lease or contact the leasehold services team for guidance and assistance.
+If you are considering sub-letting your property, look at your lease or contact the leasehold services team for guidance and assistance on 0300 123 1745.